Bankruptcy Statistics and the Things We Can Learn From Them

 (Summer and Student Debt Crisis)

-The report from the non-profit organization Student Debt Crisis and a student-debt advisory firm called Summer sheds even more light on the American bankruptcy statistics we’ve shown you.
+The report from the non-profit organization Student Debt Crisis and a student-debt advisory firm called Summer sheds even more light on the statistics we’ve shown you.
 Without the option to file for bankruptcy, people are stuck paying off their loans without the ability to start making a life for themselves.

 65% of participants in a student debt survey report that their student loan bills are bigger than their food budgets.